Case Study: Game Day on Tap E-commerce flow

 CMS platform - webflow

 Game Day on Tap is a small, Dallas–Fort Worth-based eCommerce platform offering customizable mini rigs for sports fans.
 The brand faced challenges with inconsistent visuals, a weak online presence, and limited ability to engage its audience.
-Without a digital presence, the platform struggled to showcase its products, emphasize customization options, and convert fan interest into sales.

 The work centered on rebranding and creating a strong visual identity for Game Day on Tap’s mini-keg e-commerce experience.
 The design introduced updated colors, typography, and product imagery to capture the energy of game day while keeping the interface clear and appealing.
 Merchandise displays were styled to stand out in a mobile environment, with layouts that emphasized the connection between the brand, the mini-keg experience, and fan culture.
 This visual foundation provided consistency across touchpoints and set the tone for future digital growth.